 This is when a user saves an image, design or video visual to their account.
 Each pin leads back to the original source, meaning it contains a link.
 Adding pins allows users to explore the products and services you offer.
 There are various types of pins you can create or save, which is discussed in more detail below.

 A Pinterest feed is similar to a Facebook, Instagram or Twitter feed.
-It displays all the pinning activity from the people you follow, along with paid ads and pins the algorithm thinks you will like.
+It displays all the pinning activity from the people you follow, along with paid Pinterest ads, promoted pins and pins the algorithm thinks you will like.
 Users can either search for specific terms to discover content, or just explore their home/today/following feeds which are auto generated.

-When you sign up for Pinterest you can either choose an Individual Account or a Business Account.
+When you sign up there are two types of Pinterest accounts you can choose from; an Individual Account or a Business Account.
 Both are free but serve different purposes.
 As a marketer, you should choose the Business Account, which has various features to help you increase engagement on the platform and drive traffic to your site.

 Pinterest marketing comes down to leveraging the platform to help achieve your marketing goals.
 Whether that be increasing traffic, improving lead quality/quantity or simply selling products.

-Pinterest has some amazing statistics that should spark curiosity in all marketers.
+Pinterest is great and has some amazing statistics that should spark curiosity in all marketers.

-Here are some of the key benefits of Pinterest for marketers:
+Here are 5 key benefits of Pinterest marketing:

 Each pin has a link back to the source, and this can redirect users to specific landing pages, blogs, product pages and more.
 If you create something catchy, relatable or *pinteresting*, it can start generating a lot of engagement.